onur/medius/content/articles/article-with-cover.md

 ```

 Check [one of the other page]({filename}/articles/article-without-cover-01.md) that
-has no cover and only `SmallImage` defined in meta data.
+has no cover and only `SmallImage` defined in metadata.

 You don't need to supply a `Image` or `SmallImage` in your posts, but
 [category pages]({category}Category) will look better if you supply